Caveat (film)

-Caveat is a 2020 Irish horror film written, directed, and edited by Damian McCarthy in his feature directorial debut.
+Caveat is a 2020 horror film written, directed, and edited by Damian McCarthy in his feature directorial debut.
 Starring Johnny French and Leila Sykes, it follows a drifter suffering from partial memory loss who accepts a job to look after a psychologically disturbed woman in a house on a secluded island.
 Funded by British producer Justin Hyne through his company HyneSight Films, it premiered at the IndieCork Film Festival in Ireland on 4 October 2020.
+It is an international co-production film between Ireland and the UK.